ivankostadinovic/ExoPlayerWrapper/README.md

 	        implementation 'com.github.ivankostadinovic:ExoPlayerWrapper:<latest-version>'
 }
 ```
-You can see the latest version at the top of the Readme.MD file, inside the Jitpack image.
+You can see the latest version at the top of the Readme.MD file, inside the JitPack image.

 # Usage